Understanding Infant Hypoxic-Ischemic Encephalopathy

 Taking legal action won’t change the diagnosis, but it may provide financial support for long-term care and hold negligent health care providers accountable.

-The Birth Injury Justice Center has partnered with lawyers who can help families in all 50 states.
-Our legal partners have secured over $1 billion for families affected by birth injuries.
+The Birth Injury Justice Center works with top lawyers in all 50 states.
+As of 2026, they’ve secured over $1 billion for families affected by birth injuries.
+Find out if we can help you — get a free case review now.

-Signs of HIE in Newborn Babies
+Early Signs of HIE in Newborns

 Some newborns show symptoms of hypoxic-ischemic encephalopathy right after birth, while others may not show signs until after a few hours of life or even days later.